-They say that their formulated vitamin complex would increase beard growth rate naturally and keep you beard stronger and healthier…
+They say that their formulated vitamin complex would increase the beard growth rate naturally and keep your beard stronger and healthier.

 They play all the possible supplement industry shenanigans to make their product appear like a legitimate beard supplement, but really you’re going to pay $30/month for a very weak multivitamin.

-What you really pay for in beardilizer is not the quality of the supplement, but the illusion of it being a potent mixture of something that boosts beard growth, when in reality its just an overpriced under-dosed low quality multivitamin.
+What you really pay for in Bbeardilizer is not the quality of the supplement, but the illusion of it being a potent mixture of something that boosts beard growth when in reality it’s just an overpriced under-dosed low-quality multivitamin.

 This is especially true when there are underlying micronutrient deficiencies and the multi is used to correct those.

-Should you spend $30 a month on an under-dosed kitchen-sink multi (Beardilizer) to try and do that…
+Should you spend thirty bucks a month on an under-dosed kitchen-sink multi (Beardilizer) to try and do that…

 Because $30/month (the same that you would pay for Beardilizer), would be enough to get EXOS Elite AM/PM Multivitamin, with the following ingredients: